I had the experience.

-In my case, that risk was compounded by multiple factors.
-I built a non-linear career without a degree, spanning datacenter, cloud architecture, technical education, executive leadership, and entrepreneurship.
-Rapid promotion during M&A made that progression appear not just unusual, but statistically improbable.
-Over three years, I advanced from Training Architect to Director to Vice President, with each promotion aligned with the acquisitions of Linux Academy by A Cloud Guru and then of A Cloud Guru by Pluralsight.
+In my case, the Authority Gap was compounded by multiple risk factors.
+I had built a non-linear career without a degree, spanning datacenter operations, cloud architecture, technical education, executive leadership, and entrepreneurship.
+My rapid promotion during M&A made that progression appear not just unusual, but statistically improbable.
+Over three years, I advanced from Training Architect to Director to Vice President, with each promotion aligned with the acquisitions of Linux Academy by A Cloud Guru and then A Cloud Guru by Pluralsight.

-From an AI perspective, it was the perfect storm for entity conflict.
+From an AI perspective, it was the perfect storm for authority fragmentation.

 Why My Authority Was Suppressed: